Mikedeejay2/SimpleStackPlugin/README.md

 deploying this plugin on your server!
 If you find a bug or want to suggest a new feature, please report it to the issues tab in this Github repository.

+:warning: Note: Stacking items that don't normally stack to 64 currently don't work in the creative inventory.
+This is because the creative inventory works differently from the normal inventories (Survival inventory, chest inventory, etc).
+To stack items in creative mode, open any other inventory besides the creative inventory like a chest or furnace.

+### How to Use

+After installing this plugin on a server items that didn't previously stack to 64 can now be stacked to 64 simply by moving items around the inventory and combining them into a stack.

 ### Downloads

 This plugin can be downloaded through any of the below links: